-50. The economy of Tristan da Cunha is based on traditional subsistence farming and fishing.
+- 51. The economy of Tristan da Cunha is based on traditional subsistence farming and fishing.
 Rock lobster is sustainably fished and exported to Australia, the European Union, Japan and the United States.
-The departure of the United Kingdom from the European Union has caused some problems for market access for its lobster, although there are provisions for tariff-free import of whole lobster into the European Union.

-51. Since 2007, Tristan da Cunha has enjoyed limited telecommunications.
-Internet access is now available to the community through a Wi-Fi system.
-The speed of Internet connectivity has improved since 2020.

-52. In 2009, the Island Council set out broad strategies to secure the island's financial future.
+The departure of the United Kingdom from the European Union has caused some problems for market access for its lobster, although there are provisions for the tariff-free import of whole lobster into the European Union. - 52.
+Since 2007, Tristan da Cunha has enjoyed limited telecommunications.
+Internet access is now available to the community through a Wi-Fi system. - 53.
+In 2009, the Island Council set out broad strategies to secure the island's financial future.
 According to the United Kingdom, even with such reforms, the island would very soon become insolvent unless further drastic measures were taken.
 In 2011, a thorough review of budgets was undertaken and strict rules on procurement and expenditure were introduced.
-According to the administering Power, external financial assistance with infrastructure projects and capacity-building continues to be needed.

-53. The Foreign, Commonwealth and Development Office of the United Kingdom funds the positions of resident doctors.
-To build capacity on the island, it also funds several expatriate positions, including two clinical nurses, a finance officer, teachers and a social worker.
-The Department also sponsors annual dental and biennial optometrist visits, as well as visits by other medical specialists.
-Funding for shortterm visits by other specialists, such as veterinarians and auditors, is also provided.
+According to the administering Power, external financial assistance with infrastructure projects and capacity-building will continue to be needed for a number of years. - 54.
+The Foreign, Commonwealth and Development Office of the United Kingdom funds the positions of resident doctors.
+To build capacity on the island, it also funds several expatriate positions, including two clinical nurses, a finance officer, a police advisor, teachers and a social worker.
+In addition, the Department sponsors annual dental and biennial optometrist visits as well as visits by other medical specialists.
+Funding for short-term visits by other specialists, such as veterinarians and auditors, is also provided.
 The Department also funds training both on and off the island.
 The training has been provided throughout the Administration, covering the following areas: fisheries, agriculture, tourism, post office services, public works and information and communications technology.
-Through a multi-year capital programme worth £12.8 million, new health facilities and harbour infrastructure were built, and further capital investment for future necessary infrastructure is currently under negotiation.

-54. The island has one school, which provides children and youth between the ages of 3 and 16 years of age with an education.
-There are currently two expatriate teachers at the school.
-Beyond the age of 16 years, further education must be pursued off-island.
-Most students leave school at 16 years of age and tend to work in the Government or the fishing sector.
+Through a multi-year capital programme worth £12.8 million, new health facilities and harbour infrastructure were built, and further capital investment for future necessary infrastructure is currently under negotiation. - 55.
+The island has one school, which provides children and young people between 3 and 16 years of age with an education.
+There is currently one expatriate teacher at the school.
+After 16 years of age, further education must be pursued off-island, which the Government of Tristan da Cunha has committed to providing for all who want to pursue further studies.
+Most students leave school at 16 years of age and tend to work in the Government or the fishing sector. - 56.
+The disruption to transport links caused by the COVID-19 pandemic have largely ended, with transport ships returning to their usual schedule.
+The island received initial doses (in April 2021) and booster doses (in October 2022) of COVID-19 vaccines from the Government of the United Kingdom.

-55. As a result of the COVID-19 pandemic, some expatriate staff have been unable to reach Tristan da Cunha, and the sole means of transport by ship has been disrupted, causing delays in the delivery of essential supplies.
-The COVID-19 vaccine doses arrived at Tristan da Cunha in April 2021, supplied by the Government of the United Kingdom.